GIANTCRAB/gitlabby-dockerish-laravel/README.md

 There are two ways which this can be used -- for continuous integration and continuous deployment.

 ## Continuous Integration

-Copy the following files and drop them in your Laravel base repository:
+Copy the following files and drop them in your GitLab repository:

 * .env.gitlab-testing
 * .gitlab-ci.yml